 CoVLP SARS-CoV-2 Vaccine Description

-The CoVLP SARS-CoV-2 vaccine uses living plants as bioreactors to produce non-infectious versions of viruses (called Virus-like Particles, or VLP).
+Medicago's CoVLP SARS-CoV-2 vaccine candidate uses living plants as bioreactors to produce non-infectious versions of viruses (called Virus-like Particles, or VLP).
 VLPs mimic the architecture of a virus but are non-infectious.

-The technology Proficia® uses N. benthamiana plants, the most widely used experimental host in plant virology, due mainly to the large number of viruses that can successfully infect it.
+The technology Proficia® uses N. benthamiana plants, the most widely used experimental host in plant virology, due mainly to many viruses that can successfully infect it.
 Its weakened immune system, the result of natural genetic changes over millennia, means genetic material can be successfully hosted by the plant and not rejected.